facebook/react/docs/docs/rendering-elements.md

 [Try it on Codepen.](http://codepen.io/gaearon/pen/gwoJZk?editors=0010)

-When we want the UI to update, we create a new element, and pass it to `ReactDOM.render()`.
-It updates the DOM to match the newly passed element.

 ## React Only Updates What's Necessary

-React DOM compares the element tree to the previous one, and only applies the minimal DOM updates necessary to bring the DOM to the desired state.
+React DOM compares the element and its children to the previous one, and only applies the minimal DOM updates necessary to bring the DOM to the desired state.

 You can verify by inspecting the [last example](http://codepen.io/gaearon/pen/gwoJZk?editors=0010) with the browser tools: